mithom/streamlabs_rpgGame/README.md

 * Move has it's own cooldown, shorter CD then game tick.
 * Exp gained depending on last time moved (x sec after last move/exp gain) - Done
 * Cannot move while being attacked - will try to flee - Done

-######boss fights
-* Boss has HP, but players do not HP (1). - Done
-* Boss can take 25 hits. - configurable
-* He attacks 1 player, but attacks hem twice. - Done (should make config)
-* Boss is in a zone, 1hour respawn time. - configurable
-* Boss only attacks after he is attacked, and then keeps doing so. - Done
-* Zone is always there, but kind of safe zone, but no shopping.
-* Shopping only in towns.
-* Upon death: lose everything except coins. - Done
-* Persist ability: get best weapon for lvl until you reach your persisted weapon.

 ######self additions:
 While being attacked, cannot attack someone who isn't in your combat already -> for each combat group, only 1 person can defend/counter/flee - Done